 Many people are familiar with the upright position of a meerkat.
 You will either see one meerkat or a group standing together.
 Animals, whether big or small, have distinct behavior, and there is a reason for this.
 Meerkats stand to attention for a few different purposes.

 Meerkats have four legs and spend most of their time on all four legs, such as a dog would.
 However, once in a while, you will see a meerkat standing up on its back legs.
 This is generally referred to as the sentry or watch guard position.

 Every single day in the morning, the clan heads out in search of food.
-Duties are distributed among the members of the family with often one or more babysitters being left behind to take care of the young pups.
+Duties are distributed among the family members, with often one or more babysitters being left behind to take care of the young pups.

 One of the meerkats takes up the sentry role while the rest begin their extensive search for food.
 It is usually one family member who is chosen to keep watch.
 However, sometimes, it can be two meerkats or more.

 The meerkat on sentry duty will find a high spot such as a termite mound or even a hill and stands on its hind legs to keep watch over the rest of the gang.

 The meerkat who is on guard duty will stand on its hind legs.
-By being in this position, they will be at a better position to scan the surroundings for predators.
+By being in this position, they will be better positioned to scan the surroundings for predators.
 The predators of a meerkat group can be both aerial and terrestrial.

 Being such small mammals, meerkats are susceptible to all kinds of predators.
 Due to being so small, the meerkat has to search for food quickly.
-By searching for prey quickly, they are spending much less time in the open and away from predators.
+By searching for prey quickly, they spend much less time in the open and away from predators.
 Meerkats will try to get back to their burrows very quickly.
 The burrows protect them from their natural predators.

 The aerial predators of a meerkat are large birds such as eagles and hawks.
 The meerkats also need to look out for predators on the ground.
 There are many terrestrial predators, including animals much larger than them, such as jackals.